All Episodes

 We're still trying to get to the bottom of it, but it is clearly a part of this new global justice initiative.

-By the way, uh Barney Frank in that last soundbite said, no, we're not gonna pay caps.
+By the way, Barney Frank in that last soundbite play said, no, we're not going to pay caps.

-We're just gonna have the shareholders, we're gonna have a chance to do what they do in the Great Britain.
+We're going to have a chance to do what they do in Great Britain.

 It's say on pay.

-Barney, big difference is the shareholders don't pick the CEOs and the board of directors doesn't choose the CEO.
+Barney, big difference is that the shareholders don't pick the CEOs and the board of director doesn't choose a CEO.

 Obama is choosing CEOs.

-Now this next soundbite, this is Barney Frank, CNBC this afternoon, and the uh guy questioning Barney Frank here is Robin Farzad.
+And the guy questioning Barney Frank here is Robin Farzad.

 He is from Business Week magazine.